A Design-Based Perspective on Synthetic Control Methods: PROPERTIES

+Here we analyze the GSC estimator under unit randomization (\autoref{ass_random_unit}) only, conditioning on the time treated.
+Alternatively, we could analyze the GSC estimator under time randomization only, or under both unit and time randomization, but those inferences may be less attractive in practice if only the last period is the treated period. \begin{lemma} Suppose \autoref{ass_random_unit} holds.
+Then

-\end{lemma} For the unbiased estimators, this is the variance, while for the other estimators, it is the expected squared error.
+\end{lemma} For the unbiased estimators, this is the variance around the treatment effect $\tau$ on the treated unit, while for the other estimators, it is the expected squared error.
 The challenge is that the variance depends on control outcomes that we do not observe.
-However, we can estimate this variance without bias under unit-randomization.
+However, we can estimate this variance without bias under unit randomization.

 \begin{prop} Suppose \autoref{ass_random_unit} holds.
 Then the estimator